 “I’m terrified of the dentist!”

-There’s a theory called “construct theory”, which states that we have a tendency to ascribe certain attributes to a group of people who have something in common (in this case, dentists), based on our experiences of this group.
-However, these constructs (e. g. “evil” as opposed to “kind”, “bad” as opposed to “good” and so on) tend to be based on a very small number of observations.
+There’s a theory called construct theory, which states that we tend to ascribe certain attributes to a group of people who have something in common (in this case, dentists), based on our experiences with this group.
+However, these constructs (e. g. “evil” as opposed to “kind”, “bad” as opposed to “good”, “cold” as opposed to “warm”, and so on) tend to be based on a very small number of observations.

 Ask a Dentist!

-“I love what I do, its fun, fulfilling, dynamic etc..
-I constantly searched for a health care profession where I could spend quality time with my patients, have an active role in their health and treatment and one where I made a difference.
+I love what I do, it’s fun, fulfilling, dynamic etc… I constantly searched for a health care profession where I could spend quality time with my patients, have an active role in their health and one where I made a difference.
 Dentistry did that for me… Many of you have seen a horrible dentist or had this horrible experience that started all the fear.
-Yes I have to admit dentistry like every other job and profession has good people that care and love what they do and want to help and others that couldn’t care less.
+Yes, I have to admit dentistry is like every other job and it has good people that care and love what they do and want to help, and others that couldn’t care less.
 This is the same with doctors, dentists, painters, designers, builders etc.

-Cartoon © Dan Rosandich
+Cartoon © Dan Rosandich, reprinted with permission